MohitGoel92/Classification/README.md

 <p align="center"> <img width="500" src= "/Pics/W13.png"> </p>

 Accuracy is defined as the ratio of true positives and true negatives divided by the total number of observations.
 It is a measure related to correctly predicting positive and negatives instances.
-The formula is given below.
+The formula is given below:

 <p align="center"> <img width="400" src= "/Pics/W14.png"> </p>

 Recall or sensitivity identifies the ratio of true positives divided by the total number of actual positives.
 It quantifies the percentage of positive instances correctly identified.
 In other words, for all the positive cases how many did the model predict correctly.
-The formula is given below.
+The formula is given below:

 <p align="center"> <img width="400" src= "/Pics/W15.png"> </p>

 **Note:** Although this portrays the overall model accuracy, this can be thrown off or misleading by heavily skewed data.

 Precision is the ratio of true positives divided by the total of predicted positives.
 In other words, for all the positive predictions how many did the model get correct.
 The closer this value is to 1.0, the better job the model does at identifying only positive instances.
-The formula is given below.
+The formula is given below:

 <p align="center"> <img width="280" src= "/Pics/W16.png"> </p>

 Specificity is the ratio of true negatives divided by the total number of actual negatives.
 In other words, for all the negative cases how many did the model predict correctly.
 The closer this value is to 1.0, the better job this model does at avoiding false alarms.
-The formula is given below.
+The formula is given below:

 <p align="center"> <img width="280" src= "/Pics/W17.png"> </p>